 Koh Samet is a small island off Thailand’s east coast, about three hours drive from Bangkok, followed by a thirty minute speed boat ride.
 The island is ringed by white sandy beaches, beautiful blue sea and swaying palm trees.
 Ao Phai beach is perfect for children with soft sand and calm seas.
 We spent our days playing on the beach and swimming in the sea.
 We stayed at a gem of a place – The Samed Villa Resort – located right on the beach.
 The restaurant served a mix of local and western food and featured a dining area right on the beach with a daily dinner BBQ.
 We loved the fruit shakes and cocktails..!

 (Rebekah, Bulls Around the World)

 We spent our days on Ko Yao Noi lazing on the beach, playing with hermit crabs and relaxing in hammocks.
 Reading, swimming and snoozing, it’s a perfect, tranquil destination.
 Ko Yao Noi is one of Thailand’s smaller, less visited islands between Phuket and Krabi.
 Whilst it doesn’t have the biggest of beaches, you’ll likely have it to yourselves.
 Quiet calm waters with very little current made it perfect for the children.
-We stayed at the Laguna Villa Resort and would highly recommend it, the children were welcomed everywhere and whilst there isn’t much activity on the island, (boat trips aside) that’s what exactly we wanted!
+We stayed at the Laguna Villas Yao Noi and would highly recommend it, the children were welcomed everywhere and whilst there isn’t much activity on the island, (boat trips aside) that’s what exactly we wanted!

 Kamala Beach, Phuket